 Note: For complete trail descriptions, times, elevation, trailhead directions, and major features, see the AMC White Mountain Guide or try our new White Mountain Guide Online.

 Mt.
 Whiteface (4020') shares a prominent ridge with Mt.
 Passaconaway (4043’) the easternmost 4,000 footer of the Sandwich Range Wilderness.
 Lookout ledges south of Mt.
-Whiteface’s wooded summit offers great views of the Tripyramid massif to the west and South Hancock (4319’) and Mt.
-Carrigain (4700’) to the north.
+Whiteface’s wooded summit offer great views of New Hampshire's Lakes Region.

 Strenuous: The summit of Mt.
 Whiteface can be reached from the south directly via Blueberry Ledge Trail, an ascent of 3.9 miles.
 To summit Mt.
 Passaconaway, continue north along Mt.
 Whiteface’s ridgeline via Rollins Trail for 2.5 miles to Dicey’s Mill Trail.
 From Dicey’s Mill Trail ascend a short steep section to the Passaconaway’s summit.
 Descend Dicey’s Mills Trail for 4.6 miles back to the head of Blueberry Ledge Trail.